Elthorne Park High School: Developments

 Elthorne became a Maths and Computing specialist school in September 2007, and its Sixth Form opened in September 2009.

 It became an authorised IB World School in 2008 and once offered the International Baccalaureate Diploma Programme as its main pre-University course, as well as a variety of applied and vocational courses.
 However, this came to an end after three years as, despite many successes for the students after the first year, the IB was not proving popular with students and was found to be administratively cumbersome by staff.

 In 2012 a decision was made to change the further education course to A-Levels to attract more students.
 After the decision was made, plans were created to build a new Sixth Form Block.
 After receiving confirmation from the Council and Local Residents, construction began in late April 2012.
 Construction was undertaken by Elliot UK.
 The new block was completed for the term commencing from September 2012/13 and is now in regular use.

 As of 2014, Ealing Council announced plans to rebuild "C" block, the largest building in the school, in order to expand the school.
 The new building was designed by Re-Format LLP.
 Building began in September 2015 and its original plans were for it to be completed in September 2016 however, due to electrical problems, the block was delayed in opening until Easter 2017.

 In early 2017, Clare Balding officially opened the new "C" block in a ceremony.
 Balding was toured around the school before revealing the plaque in the new hall.

 In 2019, Elthorne was officially named an "Outstanding" school by Ofsted.

+History

+Elthorne High School opened in September 1975, merging two schools: Walpole Grammar School and Bordeston Boys' School.
+Those who joined in 1975 were based at the Bordeston site, along with the 3rd and 5th-year Bordeston boys.
+The remaining pupils were based at the Cranmer site.

+Bordeston Secondary Modern School, which was for boys, opened in 1932.
+It played a significant role in the educational history of the area, alongside other schools like Drayton Manor Grammar School (Now Drayton Manor High School) The Bordeston school eventually merged with the others to form Elthorne High School.

+Elthorne High School closed in 1986 due to declining enrolment and other pressures, which led to a community campaign to save the school.
+The school was later reopened in 1998 under its current name, Elthorne Park High School, due to it being situated right next to Elthorne Park.
+The new school offers education to students aged 11 to 18, including a sixth form.
+It was inspected by OFSTED for the first time in 2004.